jlgrall/esEngine/doc/gettingadvanced.md

 updateGroup.append( movementGroup, "KillAtEdge", "SpawnRandomMoveables" );
 movementGroup.append( "Follow", "Move" );

-// Another more readeable way using arrays.
+// Another more readable way using arrays.
-// Each array will be translated into a new SystemGroup,
+// Each sub array will also be translated into a new SystemGroup,
-// and the first string of each array is the group name. updateGroup = es.systemGroup( [ "update",
+// and the first string of each array is the SystemGroup name. updateGroup = es.systemGroup( [ "update",
 	[ "movement",
 		"Follow",